Research seminar in discourse analysis: The paradox of discourse markers

 Content

-Using the linguistic category of discourse markers as a starting point, this class aims to introduce the students to various methods and empirical approaches which can be used separately or in combination.
-Readings will illustrate a sample of these approaches, focusing on multi-method studies whenever possible.
-The students will then be invited to design a research plan, focusing on the relationship between a research question and the methods which are relevant to answer it.
-In doing so, the notions of research question, hypothesis and methodology will be defined and put to practice so that students work out the complete research process from research question and hypotheses to collection and analysis of the data with adequate methods and discussion of the results.
+Starting from a collective state of the art, students will be invited to design a research plan, focusing on the relationship between a research question and the relevant methods for answering it.
+In doing so, the concepts of research question, hypothesis and methodology will be defined and put into practice so that students can work on the entire research process, from the research question and hypotheses to data collection and analysis using appropriate methods and discussion of the results.

 Teaching methods